Diametric Capital LP Takes Position in Advantage Solutions Inc. (NASDAQ:ADV)

 Diametric Capital LP acquired a new stake in Advantage Solutions Inc. (NASDAQ:ADV) in the first quarter, HoldingsChannel reports.
 The institutional investor acquired 20,138 shares of the company’s stock, valued at approximately $238,000.

 Several other hedge funds have also made changes to their positions in ADV.
 JPMorgan Chase & Co. acquired a new position in shares of Advantage Solutions in the 4th quarter valued at $38,000.
-Blueshift Asset Management LLC acquired a new position in shares of Advantage Solutions in the 1st quarter valued at $135,000.
-Credit Suisse AG acquired a new position in shares of Advantage Solutions in the 1st quarter valued at $145,000.
+Blueshift Asset Management LLC acquired a new stake in shares of Advantage Solutions during the 1st quarter worth about $135,000.
+Credit Suisse AG acquired a new stake in shares of Advantage Solutions during the 1st quarter worth about $145,000.
 Squarepoint Ops LLC acquired a new stake in shares of Advantage Solutions during the 4th quarter worth about $157,000.
 Finally, Paloma Partners Management Co acquired a new stake in shares of Advantage Solutions during the 1st quarter worth about $242,000.
 Institutional investors own 0.01% of the company’s stock.

 A number of brokerages recently issued reports on ADV.
+Deutsche Bank Aktiengesellschaft reiterated a “market perform” rating and set a $14.00 target price on shares of Advantage Solutions in a research report on Monday, March 29th.
+Northland Securities began coverage on shares of Advantage Solutions in a research report on Friday.
+They set a “buy” rating and a $17.00 target price for the company.
 Morgan Stanley began coverage on shares of Advantage Solutions in a research report on Thursday, April 1st.
 They set an “equal weight” rating and a $13.00 target price for the company.
-Zacks Investment Research upgraded shares of Advantage Solutions from a “sell” rating to a “hold” rating in a research report on Tuesday, July 13th.
-Northland Securities began coverage on shares of Advantage Solutions in a research report on Friday.
-They set a “buy” rating and a $17.00 target price for the company.
-Finally, Deutsche Bank Aktiengesellschaft reiterated a “market perform” rating and set a $14.00 target price on shares of Advantage Solutions in a research report on Monday, March 29th.
-Three analysts have rated the stock with a hold rating and two have assigned a buy rating to the company.
-The stock presently has a consensus rating of “Hold” and a consensus price target of $14.13.
+Finally, Zacks Investment Research raised shares of Advantage Solutions from a “sell” rating to a “hold” rating in a report on Tuesday, July 13th.
+Three investment analysts have rated the stock with a hold rating and two have assigned a buy rating to the company.
+Advantage Solutions currently has an average rating of “Hold” and an average price target of $14.13.

+Advantage Solutions (NASDAQ:ADV) last issued its quarterly earnings data on Monday, May 17th.
+The company reported $0.15 EPS for the quarter, topping analysts’ consensus estimates of $0.14 by $0.01.
+The company had revenue of $791.02 million for the quarter, compared to the consensus estimate of $791.02 million.
+As a group, analysts expect that Advantage Solutions Inc. will post 0.69 EPS for the current year.

 About Advantage Solutions